Security Controls

 See Mask Processor, Filter Processor, and EDXEncrypt and EDXDecrypt for configuration details.

-Teammates only access connectors explicitly assigned to them.
-Specialized teammates (Security Engineer, DevOps Engineer, etc.) come pre-configured with scoped connector access appropriate to their role.
-Custom teammates require you to assign connectors manually, ensuring you grant only what each teammate needs.
+Teammates only access connectors that you explicitly assign to them.
+Specialized teammates like Security Engineer or DevOps Engineer come pre-configured with scoped access appropriate to their role.
+If you create a custom teammate, you assign connectors manually, which forces you to think through exactly what that teammate should be able to do.

 See Connectors Overview for configuration details.

-When a tool is set to Ask Permission, the teammate packages the relevant context—the triggering event, its analysis, and the proposed action—into an approval request.
-These requests appear in the Activity page with a Waiting for approval status.
+Edge Delta keeps humans in the loop through approval workflows.
+When a tool requires permission, the teammate packages the triggering event, its analysis, and the proposed action into an approval request.
+These requests appear in the Activity page with a Waiting for approval status, giving you full visibility into what the teammate wants to do and why.

-If a teammate requires immediate intervention, you can disable connectors or the teammate itself through the UI to halt all activity.
+If something goes wrong, you can disable a connector or the teammate itself through the UI to halt all activity immediately.

 See Activity and Channels for more on monitoring and managing teammate actions.

-Edge Delta captures comprehensive audit data for AI Team activity:
+Edge Delta captures comprehensive audit data across multiple surfaces:

 | Location | What it captures |